pubkey/rxdb/orga/before-next-major.md

 ## DONE remove RxDatabase.collection()
 It was replaced by `RxDatabase.addCollections()` which is faster and better typed.

-## rename wording of the json dump plugin
+## DONE rename wording of the json dump plugin
 The words `dump()` and `importDump()` are confusing.
 Name it import/export or sth.

 ## DONE set putAttachment(skipIfSame=true)